dyeo/MsBuildCompileCommandsJson/README.md

     during a build; in particular, for an incremental build, there will be no output for any targets that are considered up to date.

- 2. The logger truncates the JSON file at startup, and writes to it incrementally throughout the build.
+ 2. If it finds an entry in the compile command file, it will not override the existing entry.

 Thus, for an accurate result you should use this logger only on a completely clean build, and to avoid confusing tools (such as VSCode) that may observe the